 1. Travel directions

 This one speaks for itself.
 Bring a few extra copies (five is a safe number) of your resume in case you meet with more than one person or want to leave a few copies for people you’ll be meeting with in the future.
+Put them in a folder to keep them wrinkle-free - even better if it's one that could protect them from getting wet.

 Hard copy portfolios aren’t only for the creative professionals out there.
 Whether it’s a one-pager of social metrics, a copy of a magazine that featured your work, or positive feedback from clients, bring whatever will show that you’re an indispensable asset.
+It's helpful to be able to support the claims you'll be making about why you're the best fit for the job.

 4. List of references